Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 executing Search, Update, and Monitor queries against the multiple logs that maintains the high-level security guarantees of KT:

-- If all logs behave honestly, then all users will obtain the same result for the same Search query.
+- If all logs behave honestly, then users observe a globally-consistent view of the data associated with each key.
-- If any log behaves dishonestly such that the prior guarantee is not met (some users have obtained different results for different Search queries), this will be detected by monitoring.
+- If any log behaves dishonestly such that the prior guarantee is not met (some users observe data associated with a key that others do not), this will be detected either immediately or in a timely manner by background monitoring.

 In the specific case of migrating from an old log to a new one, this policy may look like: 1.)
 Search queries should be executed against the new log first, and